UnHype: CLIP-Guided Hypernetworks for Dynamic LoRA Unlearning: Our Approach

 \subsection{Inference: Zero-Shot Concept Unlearning}

-Our training strategy yields a highly efficient inference process, where the final LoRA weights $\theta_S = H_\phi(c, S)$ are generated in a single forward pass.
-Here, S is a fixed hyperparameter representing the endpoint of the learned optimization trajectory.
-The application of these weights depends on the model architecture:
+Our training yields an efficient inference procedure: the final LoRA weights $\theta_S = H_\phi(c, S)$ are produced in a single forward pass, where $S$ is the trajectory endpoint.
+The application of these weights depends on the architecture:

-\textbf{Stable Diffusion (modified CFG).} We leverage the standard Classifier-Free Guidance mechanism.
-The dynamically-generated LoRA weights $\theta_S$ are applied \textit{only} to the conditional pass, while the unconditional pass remains frozen ($\theta^*$):
+\textbf{Stable Diffusion (modified CFG).} The generated LoRA weights $\theta_S$ are applied \textit{only} to the conditional CFG pass, while the unconditional pass remains frozen ($\theta^*$):

 \textbf{Flux (direct application).} As Flux utilizes a Flow Matching architecture that often employs distilled guidance rather than standard iterative CFG, we cannot selectively target a conditional branch.
 Instead, the generated weights $\theta_S$ are applied directly to the model parameters for the entire sampling process.